You are here:

 Uric acid.
 A substance that results from the breakdown of purines, which are part of all human tissue and are found in many foods.

-The NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of the original version of this booklet: Barbara Mittleman, M.D., and Bernadette Tyree, Ph.D., NIAMS, NIH; John H. Klippel, M.D., Arthritis Foundation, Atlanta; Roland W. Moskowitz, M.D., University Hospitals of Cleveland; and Lawrence Ryan, M.D., Medical College of Wisconsin in Milwaukee.
+The NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of the original version of this publication: Barbara Mittleman, M.D., and Bernadette Tyree, Ph.D., NIAMS/NIH; John H. Klippel, M.D., Arthritis Foundation, Atlanta, GA; Roland W. Moskowitz, M.D., University Hospitals of Cleveland, Cleveland, OH; and Lawrence Ryan, M.D., Medical College of Wisconsin in Milwaukee, WI.

 The mission of the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), a part of the Department of Health and Human Services’ National Institutes of Health (NIH), is to support research into the causes, treatment, and prevention of arthritis and musculoskeletal and skin diseases; the training of basic and clinical scientists to carry out this research; and the dissemination of information on research progress in these diseases.
 The National Institute of Arthritis and Musculoskeletal and Skin Diseases Information Clearinghouse is a public service sponsored by the NIAMS that provides health information and information sources.
 Additional information can be found on the NIAMS Website at www.niams.nih.gov.